 We also would like to hear from you once you have left a gift in your Will to the Centenary Institute.
 Knowing about your gift will help us to plan more confidently for the future, and I would be very pleased to have the opportunity to thank you personally for your generous support.

 Every gift, no matter the amount, makes a difference.
-Together, we can transform the health of future generations.
+By leaving this special gift, you can transform the health of future generations.